Billing

 # Average Revenue Per User (ARPU)

-[ARPU = MRR / Active Customers]
+[ARPU = MRR / number of active clients]

 # Average Revenue Per Paying User (ARPPU)